thegamecracks/daemon-example/README.md

 $ thedaemon start
 Daemon already running

-$ thedaemon check
+$ thedaemon ping
 pong

 $ thedaemon stop
 stop

-$ thedaemon check
+$ thedaemon ping
 Failed to connect to daemon; did you start it?
 ```

 ## Implementation

 `thedaemon start` starts a socket server to serve as the workload for the
 background process.
-It can be communicated with by using `thedaemon check`.
+It can be communicated with by using `thedaemon ping`.
 `thedaemon stop` will connect to the server and send a stop command.

 On Unix, a double-fork is performed to daemonize the server.